Hilaire Belloc: Courtship, marriage, and premature death of his wife

-In 1906, Belloc purchased land and a house called King's Land at Shipley in the United Kingdom.
-The couple had five children before Elodie's untimely death on the Feast of the Purification, February 2, 1914, likely from cancer.
-She was only 45 years old, and Belloc, at age 43, had more than 40 years of life ahead of him.
+In 1906, Belloc purchased land and a house called King's Land at Shipley, West Sussex in the United Kingdom.
+The couple had five children before Elodie's untimely death on the Feast of the Purification, 2 February 1914, likely from cancer.
+She was aged 45, and Belloc, at 43, had more than 40 years of life ahead of him.
 He wore mourning garb for the rest of his life and kept her room as she had left it.

-Five years later, his son Louis was killed in 1918 while serving in the Royal Flying Corps in northern France.
+Nearly five years later, his son Louis was killed in 1918 while serving in the Royal Flying Corps in northern France.
 Belloc placed a memorial tablet at the nearby Cambrai Cathedral.
-It is in the same side chapel as the icon Our Lady of Cambrai.
+It is in the same side chapel as the icon of Our Lady of Cambrai.

-Later years

-On 2 April 1941, Belloc's son Peter Gilbert Marie Sebastian Belloc died at age 36 of pneumonia.
-He fell ill while on active service with the 5th Battalion, Royal Marines in Scotland.
-He is buried in West Grinstead at Our Lady of Consolation and St. Francis churchyard.

-In 1937, Belloc was invited to be a visiting professor at Fordham University in New York City by university president Robert Gannon.
-Belloc delivered a series of lectures at Fordham which he completed in May of that year.
-The experience ended up leaving him physically exhausted, and he considered stopping the lectures early.

-Death and legacy

-In 1941, Belloc suffered a stroke and never recovered from its effects.
-In the same year, he also suffered burns and shock after falling on his fireplace.
-He died on 16 July 1953 at Mount Alvernia Nursing Home in Guildford, Surrey.

-Belloc was buried at the Shrine Church of Our Lady of Consolation and St Francis at West Grinstead, where he had regularly attended Mass as a parishioner.
-His estate was probated at £7,451.
-At his funeral Mass, homilist Monsignor Ronald Knox observed, "No man of his time fought so hard for the good things".
-Boys from the Choir and Sacristy of Worth Preparatory School sang and served at the Mass.

-Recent biographies of Belloc have been written by A. N. Wilson and Joseph Pearce.
-Jesuit political philosopher James Schall's Remembering Belloc was published by St. Augustine Press in September 2013.
-A memoir of Belloc was written by Henry Edward George Rope.